ra1028/swiftui-hooks/README.md

 ## How to Test Your Custom Hooks

 So far, we have explained that hooks should be called within `HookScope` or `HookView`.
 Then, how can the custom hook you have created be tested?
-To making unit testing of your custom hooks easy, SwiftUI-Hooks provides a simple and complete test utility library.
+To making unit testing of your custom hooks easy, SwiftUI Hooks provides a simple and complete test utility library.

 `HookTester` enables unit testing independent of UI of custom hooks by simulating the behavior on the view of a given hook and managing the result values.